apptentive/apptentive-ios/README.md

 Later, on your Apptentive dashboard, you will target these events with Apptentive features such as Message Center, Ratings Prompts, and Surveys.

-Please see our [iOS integration guide](http://www.apptentive.com/docs/ios/integration/) for more on this subject.

 ## API Documentation

-Please see our docs site for the Apptentive iOS SDK's [API documentation](http://www.apptentive.com/docs/ios/api/Classes/Apptentive.html).
+Please see our Customer Learning Center for the Apptentive iOS SDK's [API documentation](https://learn.apptentive.com/knowledge-base/ios-sdk-api/).

 Apptentive's [API changelog](docs/APIChanges.md) is also updated with each release of the SDK.

 ## Testing Apptentive Features

-Please see the [Apptentive testing guide](http://www.apptentive.com/docs/ios/testing/) for directions on how to test that the Rating Prompt, Surveys, and other Apptentive features have been configured correctly.
+Please see the [Apptentive testing guide](https://learn.apptentive.com/knowledge-base/testing-your-apptentive-integration-ios/) for directions on how to test that the Rating Prompt, Surveys, and other Apptentive features have been configured correctly.

 # Apptentive Example App